rimoza/jbbmo-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub
+This project is the final project of Git and Github course.
 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.